Frequently Asked Questions

 Each year, the Weber Honors College awards approximately 10 scholarships to incoming Honors freshmen.
 To apply for these scholarships you must first complete your application to the Weber Honors College by the January 15 deadline.
-Only the students who are admitted to the Weber Honors College will receive an email with a link to the Weber Honors College Scholarship Application.
-You must complete the Weber Honors College Scholarship Application by 11:59pm on March 11, 2019 in order to be considered for these scholarships.
+Only the students who are admitted to the Weber Honors College will receive an email with a link to the Weber Honors College Scholarship Application in April 2020.
+You must complete the Weber Honors College Scholarship Application by 11:59pm on May 15, 2020 in order to be considered for these scholarships.

 Fall 2020 Final Deadline: March 30, 2020